testsigmahq/testsigma-docs/src/pages/docs/test-cases/step-types/step-group.md

 ##**Additional Actions Possible on Iteration Count**

 When, in a step group, a test data profile is being iterated - an additional action is possible.
-The Iteration Count can be stored into a variable for later use as well.
+The Iteration Count can be stored into a variable for later use.
 (Iteration count is the current count that is being iterated over the associate test data profile in the step group in Testsigma.)